 Allopurinol: A pill that is taken to control gout attacks by attenuating the production of uric acid.

-Colchicine: taken daily for the prophylaxis of recurrent gout attacks to control inflammation, but has no analgesic properties.
+Colchicine: taken daily to prevent recurrent gout attacks from controlling inflammation, but has no analgesic properties.

-Non-steroidal anti-inflammatory drugs (NSAIDs): They can be used to fight inflammation, but because they are so heavy, they should be administered with food.
+Non-steroidal anti-inflammatory drugs (NSAIDs) can be used to fight inflammation, but because they are so heavy, they should be administered with food.